 America is giving.

 America has been consistently giving on both the domestic and international levels.
 The UN’s largest financial contributions come from the US at $14 billion a year, making the US the underwriter of several laudable missions, including peacekeeping efforts and the care of refugees.
-And it’s not just the American government who’s committed to social responsibility – in 2013, a Gallup poll revealed that 83 percent of Americans had given to charity in the last year, and a study conducted by the Charities Aid Foundation ranked the US as number one in charitable donations by percentage of GDP.
+And it’s not just the American government who’s committed to social responsibility – in 2016, a poll revealed that 53% of Americans had given to charity in the last year, and a study conducted by the Charities Aid Foundation ranked the US as number one in charitable donations by percentage of GDP.
 Through its generous philanthropy efforts, the United States sets a high bar for paying it forward.

 America is in bad need of upkeep.